leelacceber/Projects/Project_A.md

 ## Our Client

 Our team's client was a small farm in a nearby city.
 Initially, the water they used for washing crops would just be drain to the soil.
-They would like to build a water reuse system at their crop wash station, so that the crop wash water can be reused again after sediment removal, filtration, and UV sanitation.
+They would like to build a water reuse system at their crop wash station, so that the crop wash water can be reused, reducing the amount of water consumption..

 ## Design Criteria